gbisaga/devops/aws-devops-dynamodb.md

 ### “Global” Tables
 - Replicate a table in another region
+  - name always same
+  - doesn’t send table delete
 - Don't have option to create a global table until you add a Stream to the table
+  - So can’t do it during create!
+  - Table has to be empty before you enable multiple regions (because uses stream to take changes)
 - Add as many regions as you want - great for low latency access in multiple reasons
-- This is two-way replication between regions
+- This is two-way async replication between regions
-- Table has to be empty before you enable multiple regions

 ### TTL
 - Create a TTL attribute (can be named anything you want)